-OCL vs. Octopus Terraform Provider
+OCL versus Octopus Terraform Provider

 While OCL is similar to HCL, it is not the exact same.
 In addition, there is not a 1:1 match between the resources generated for OCL and the resources for the Octopus Terraform Provider.
 That means you cannot copy resources between OCL files and TF files.

-Version Control features
+Version control features